 Mistake 5: Wrong Case Following Preposition

-And last but not least, this tip holds the key to the single most effective way to improve your German across the board.
+This tip holds the key to the single most effective way to improve your German across the board.
 This is because prepositions are extremely common in everyday language.
 Most beginner to intermediate students frequently use the incorrect case of a given preposition.
 You have to remember that every German preposition requires the noun it follows to be in a specific case.

 - INCORRECT: Ich gehe zu der Restaurant. (“I’m walking to the restaurant.”)

 - INCORRECT: Ich gehe zu den Restaurant. (“I’m walking to the restaurant.”)

 - CORRECT: Ich gehe zu dem Restaurant. (“I’m walking to the restaurant.”)